 What are the Different Types of Dental Crowns?

 In general, we either place metal-free all ceramic crowns or zirconia crowns at Encinitas Cosmetic Dentistry.
 These non-metal dental crowns offer a number of advantages to your smile and overall oral wellness when compared to traditional metal restorations.
 In addition to being a more holistic dentistry option, metal-free all porcelain crowns are bonded to reinforce the tooth and provide cosmetic results that can easily mimic the shade of adjacent teeth.
 Furthermore, zirconia is incredibly strong, tooth-colored, and can withstand the biting force of back molars, especially in patients who clench or grind their teeth.
-Dr. Santone and Dr. Dietz will discuss the pros and cons of each dental crown material with you to help ensure you receive the highest quality of restoration for your needs.
+Our dentists will discuss the pros and cons of each dental crown material with you to help ensure you receive the highest quality of restoration for your needs.

-What is Treatment with Dental Crowns Like?
+What is the Treatment Process for Dental Crowns Like?

 How Long Do Dental Crowns Last?